ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 ## Beta Distribution

 The Beta Distribution is closely related to the Binomial distribution.
-As described above, the binomial distribution describes the probability of flipping $n$ heads out of a total of $N$ using a weighted coin with probability of heads $p$:
+As described above, the binomial distribution represents the probability of flipping $n$ heads out of a total of $N$ using a weighted coin with probability of heads $p$:

 $$
 p(n | N, p) = Binom(n, N, p)